DaveInTucson/jhu-spa-angular/module2-solution/README.md

 ### Requirements:

 * You are not allowed to use regular HTML onclick attribute to bind behavior to the button.
 You must use the AngularJS way of binding behavior.
-* At no point should your Javascript code look up anything in the DOM of the browser.
+* At no point should your JavaScript code look up anything in the DOM of the browser.
 * Your implementation should not consist of only 1 controller that does it all: take care of both lists, store the data for both lists, etc.

 ### Solution:

 * Copied starter code, created README, pushed it to GitHub
+* Implemented single controller version (index.html, app.js)